 Ankit Agarwal is Production Engineering manager at Facebook.
 His team is responsible for handling the productionizing aspects of Spark at FB.

-Sameer Agarwal is a Software Engineer at Facebook.
-Before Facebook, Sameer worked on Apache Spark core and Spark SQL at Databricks.
-He received his PhD in Databases from UC Berkeley AMPLab where he worked on BlinkDB, an approximate query engine for Spark, and is a Spark committer and the release manager for Apache Spark 2.3.
+Sameer Agarwal is a Spark Committer and Tech Lead in the Data Platform team at Facebook where he works on building distributed systems and databases that scale across geo-distributed clusters of tens of thousands of machines.
+Before Facebook, Sameer led the open-source Apache Spark team at Databricks.
+He received his PhD in Databases from UC Berkeley AMPLab where he worked on BlinkDB, an approximate query engine for Spark.